(315) 346-1222

 Picture

 Oswegatchie has a major need for firewood labor.
-Typically we have firewood logs on deck and ready for cutting, splitting, and stacking.
-If a leader was able to coordinate other volunteers, an important amount of work would get done.
-We burn firewood since it is more cost effective than fuel oil.
+Typically, we have firewood logs on the deck and ready for cutting, splitting, and stacking.
+If a leader were able to coordinate other volunteers, an essential amount of work would get done.
+We burn firewood since it is more cost-effective than fuel oil.
 By getting volunteer labor to process the firewood, you double the value in savings for Oswegatchie.

 Picture